-

 Corn silk is soothing and nourishing to the linings of the urinary tract and the kidney’s.
 It will provide relief from irritation and feelings of urinary urgency in cases of urinary or kidney based infections.
 It is an effective anti-inflammatory that will also reduce the heat and irritation influenced by infection or damage.
 Its diuretic properties also support the body’s natural elimination processes helping it to rid itself of infection.

-Into the heart of Corn Silk
+Into the heart of corn silk

 Cornsilk is a mild stimulant, diuretic and demulcent which works primarily within the urinary tract and the kidneys.
 It forms a protective, mucous rich layer over inflamed mucosal linings, protecting from further cellular degeneration caused by excess levels of heat and toxicity.
 Corn silk also contains anti-inflammatory agents which, combined with stimulating diuresis, enables the body to cleanse out any infective agents that may be aggravating the urinary tract and the kidneys.